Academic Year 2024-25

 Leave of Absence:

-If a student has experienced an acute crisis or chronic mental health issues (e.g. severe depression, suicidal thoughts/attempts, substance use, homicidal ideation, etc.) to the extent that it disrupts personal/academic functioning, threatens the safety of self or others, or causes behavioral disruption, a voluntary medical leave of absence may be recommended.
+If a student has experienced an acute crisis or chronic mental health issues (e.g. severe depression, suicidal thoughts/attempts, substance use, homicidal ideation, etc.) to the extent that it disrupts personal/academic functioning, threatens the safety of self or others, or causes behavioral disruption, a leave of absence may be recommended.
 In cases when behavior (unrelated to mental health issues) is a violation of the Student Code of Conduct, students may be mandated to leave or be suspended from the university.
-This may be recommended by the Dean of Students, the Behavioral Intervention Team (BIT), or other university staff/faculty.
+This may be recommended by the Dean of Students or other university staff/faculty.
 This is to ensure the health, safety, and well-being of the at-risk student, as well as other members of the MSU community.

 Re-Entry:

-Students who wish to return to school following a mental health issue or crisis may do so.
-MSU values the health, well-being, and academic success for all students, and will work with students to evaluate their readiness to return to school.
-Each case will be evaluated depending on the unique needs and situation for each student; this may entail a meeting with the non-clinical Case Manager at the Office of the Dean of Students, and/or documentation of assessment/treatment and readiness to return to school.
-This evaluation is to ensure that students have an appropriate after-care plan in place, which might include on-going counseling, meetings with staff in the Office of the Dean of Students, or support from other campus/community resources.
-Re-entry and continued enrollment may be contingent upon the student’s compliance in providing requested documentation and adherence to the after-care plan.
+MSU values the health, well-being, and academic success of all students, and will work with students as they endeavor to return to school following a leave of absence.
+The re-entry process will be discussed as the student leaves the university on their leave, and each case will be evaluated depending on the unique needs and situation for each student.
+Re-entry may include a meeting with the non-clinical case manager at the Office of the Dean of Students, and/or submission of documentation of assessment/treatment and readiness to return to school.
+The re-entry process is intended to ensure that students have appropriate resources in place, which might include on-going counseling, meetings with staff in the Office of the Dean of Students, or support from other campus/community resources.
 MSU is committed to maintaining an environment free of discrimination of any type.
 Please see MSU’s non-discrimination policy.

 Medical Amnesty

 In an effort to further promote health and safety, MSU has adopted a Medical Amnesty policy to encourage students to seek medical assistance for medical emergencies involving substance use.
-In summary: Students are expected to immediately seek assistance from medical services or law enforcement if an individual is in need of medical attention, or if someone is too impaired from substance use to seek medical help on their own.
+In summary: Students are expected to immediately seek assistance from a University Official, medical services,or law enforcement if an individual needs medical attention, or if someone is too impaired from substance use to seek medical help on their own.
 Students who seek out and fully comply with emergency personnel will not be subject to disciplinary sanctions when alcohol or drug policies have been violated.

 Postvention: Responding to a Student Death or Suicide